joshstevens19/rrelayer/README.md

 - use proper ethereum typings
 - support blob storage transactions
-- support logs endpoints to see audit logs of activity with breakdown of transaction
 - create clone feature which reuses the same PK
 - create CLI tool to install to run the relayer
 - look at the vercel server API example
+- add tenderly support for gas prices

 # AWS env